file-csvQuickstart

 Grouped symbols

-In addition to standard currency pairs & instrument symbols that can be requested when via CSV datasets API, each exchange has additional special grouped symbols available depending if it supports given market type: SPOT, FUTURES, OPTIONS and PERPETUALS.
-When such symbol is requested then downloaded file for it has all the data for all instruments belonging for given market type.
-This is especially useful for options instruments that as specifying each option symbol one by one can be mundane process, using 'OPTIONS' as a symbol gives data for all options available at given time.
+In addition to standard currency pairs & instrument symbols available via the CSV datasets API, each exchange has special grouped symbols depending on which market types it supports: SPOT, FUTURES, OPTIONS, PERPETUALS and COMBOS.
+When you request a grouped symbol, the downloaded file contains data for all instruments of that market type.
+This is especially useful for options, where specifying each symbol one by one would be tedious — using OPTIONS as a symbol gives data for all options available at a given time.

 Those special symbols are also listed in response to /exchanges/:exchange API call.